 Sixth grade students have been preparing for our Veterans Day Program.
 We would like to invite veterans in our community to join us on November 11 at 9:00 am in the gym at Monroe Elementary.
 After the program, veterans are invited to stay for breakfast in the cafeteria.
 Please RSVP to brittany.kibler@caseywestfield.org or call 217-932-2178.
 Invitation designed by sixth grader, Serenity Kemper.

-5 days ago, Jenny Allison
+4 months ago, Jenny Allison

 invite